-Myanmar (also known by its colonial name Burma) is the largest country in South-East Asia but one of the least visited in the region.
+Myanmar is the largest country in South-East Asia but one of the least visited in the region.
 Its obscurity as a travelling destination is due to the nations frequently unstable political situation.
 The country has experienced the longest civil war in the world with ethnic conflict still ongoing in remote areas.
 Most if not all tourist destinations are very far from these hot spots and tourism itself is on the rise, with over 3 million arrivals in 2018.

 People from all over the world flock to see the simply astounding temple complexes of Bagan (the largest archaeological site in the world) and Mrauk U, the majestic pagodas and bustling street life in Yangon, Mandalay and Naypidaw, the dazzling and pristine beaches, lakes and national parks and some of the most hospitable and welcoming people in the world.